-THE PORTFOLIO INCLUDING REFLECTIVE STATEMENT (PRS)
+THE PORTFOLIO AND REFLECTIVE STATEMENT (PRS)

 The portfolio is a summary of the work experience gained during the apprenticeship in the training log completed at work.
 The completion of the training log is undertaken at the place of work and is a record of activities undertaken at work which relate to the requirements of the Level 4 Professional Accounting/Taxation Technician Apprenticeship Standard.
-A template Training Log can be found on the website using the link below.
+A template Training Log can be found on the website here.
 This should be downloaded and used throughout the apprenticeship to record work experience, activities and evidence of knowledge, skills and behaviours.